ON THIS EPISODE OF HIGH GROWTH MATTERS

-With today’s competitive talent market, oscillating economy, and tight-fisted investment landscape, businesses have a high bar to climb in 2023 — and HR will be at the center of it all, responsible for increasing retention, morale, and performance to new heights while cutting costs.
-On the latest episode of High Growth Matters, we talk to Nancy Connery, Emily Sweet and Thanh Nguyen about the four major trends they predict will separate industry leaders and laggards in 2023, and how HR leaders can prepare to guide their businesses to be on the winning side.
+With today’s competitive talent market, oscillating economy, and tight-fisted investment landscape, businesses have a high bar to climb in 2023 — and HR will be at the center of it all… responsible for increasing retention, morale, and performance to new heights, while cutting costs.
+In this episode we talk to Nancy Connery, Emily Sweet and Thanh Nguyen about the four major trends they predict will separate industry leaders and laggards, and how HR leaders can prepare to guide their businesses to be on the winning side.

 - Developing compensation IQ will be the most requested skill training